 Context: Neoliberalisation struggles and the populist moment

-The context of Macron’s virtù leadership has a high level of uncertainty and fluidity in the French political space that was brought about by two main factors: neoliberalisation struggles and the rise of populism.
+The context of Macron’s virtù leadership is characterized by a high level of uncertainty and fluidity in the French political space.
+This was brought about by two main factors: neoliberalisation struggles and the rise of populism.

 Neoliberalisation struggles have been linked to the rise of populism in France and elsewhere in the aftermath of the 2008 Financial Crisis.
 Mouffe (2018: 11) connects the ‘populist moment’ with ‘a crisis of the neoliberal hegemonic formation’.
 This was brought about by a number of phenomena, such as the polarisation of the political field, widespread suspicion of the establishment, and development of both left-wing populism with Mélenchon’s La France Insoumise and right-wing populism with Le Pen’s National Front – both of which try to create their own versions of the people and of the establishment that they would oppose.
 In other words, the populist moment repoliticises the social space and forces political discourses to deploy a ‘political frontier’ (Mouffe, 2018: 11).
 Therefore, it is no longer possible for the establishment to only present a naturalised and technocratic version of neoliberalism, and it becomes vital for a neoliberal strategy to articulate popular demands and deploy a political frontier in order to confront other political discourses.
 While neoliberalisation has faced a higher level of contestation in France than elsewhere since the 1980s, the 2017 presidential elections showcased an open crisis of neoliberalism with the left-wing populist Mélenchon and the right-wing populist Le Pen receiving 40 percent of the ballots in the first round.